intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/customized_training.md

-# How to Customize Your Training Process
+# How to Customize Your Pytorch Training Process

+This tutorial provides a overall guide on how to customize your own pytorch training process with callbacks mechanism.

 ## Callback Mechanism Introduction